yogevshalmon/allsat-circuits/README.md

 ## How to build

+Please consider the following before continuing:
-Note: Compilation requires g++ version 10.1.0 or higher.
+- Compilation requires g++ version 10.1.0 or higher.

-We use CMake for building the tool, please verify that you have CMake VERSION 3.8 or higher.
+- We use CMake for building the tool, please verify that you have CMake VERSION 3.8 or higher.

 To build the tool, just clone the repository and run this commands(after entering the repository directory)